 Felicia Kelley, Project & Evaluation Director

-Felicia represents California Humanities in our Los Angeles office, where she has worked on grant-making and other projects since 1997, including California Reads, Community Stories, and Literature & Medicine®.
+Felicia represents California Humanities in our Los Angeles office, where she has worked on grant-making and other projects since 1997, including Library Innovation Lab, Humanities for All, and Literature & Medicine®.
 Felicia holds an MA and a PhD in International Relations from the University of Southern California and a BA in Politics from the University of California, Santa Cruz.
 Before joining California Humanities, she held teaching and administrative positions in higher education and worked on public programming and community education projects with several Los Angeles–area nonprofit organizations.

 Sheri Kuehl, Director of Development

 Sheri Kuehl joined California Humanities in 2017.
 With more than 20 years of experience as a nonprofit fundraiser, she has most recently served as Development Director of The Crucible in Oakland, and prior to that, Alonzo King LINES Ballet in San Francisco.
 Originally from Wisconsin, she moved to the Bay Area in 2002, and has since worked with numerous organizations to promote arts education and build access to cultural programs.
 She holds a BA in economics from Gustavus Adolphus College in St. Peter, Minnesota.

 John Lightfoot, Senior Program Officer

 John has managed the California Documentary Project grant program at California Humanities since 2007.
 Previously, he produced, directed, and taught documentary film for over 15 years in the San Francisco Bay Area and in Minneapolis, Minnesota.
 John holds an MA in American Studies from Brown University and an MFA in Cinema from San Francisco State University.